 First, a disclaimer: While heeding the above points may boost your credit security, there’s no such thing as “fraud-proof.”
 As technology becomes smarter, so do the criminals.
 The good news?
 Consumers are getting more streetwise in the ways of card fraud, too.

 In 2013, consumers spent an average of nine hours resolving instances of fraud when criminals used card accounts, according to the Javelin survey.
 That was cut to four hours in 2015.
-Unfortunately, it also edged up to five hours last year.
+Unfortunately, it also edged up to five hours in 2016.